tonym128/tonym128.github.io/_posts/2018-03-16-the-pixelated-dawn-of-virtual-reality.markdown

 ## What's coming up ?

-**No more wires**, for all the high end hardware it's either connected to a computer or a console via cables.
+**No more wires**, for all the high end hardware its either connected to a computer or a console via cables.
 There are plans in motion to turn this [wireless ](https://www.theverge.com/2018/1/8/16863304/htc-vive-wireless-adapter-features-ces-2018).

 ![](/images/2019/08/htc_vive_pro_adapter_2_2.1515429588-opt.jpg)

 HTC will be releasing their add on in the near future and other companies are promising that they will be able to power HDMI devices and send the signal wireless in a generic way.

-**Haptic feedback **to allow you to feel things from the virtual environment, like resistence to putting your hard through something or walking into a branch from a tree causing pressure on your chest as you walk past it, there's a few companies [working ](https://www.engadget.com/2017/07/02/bhaptics-tactsuit-vr-haptic-feedback-htc-vive-x-demo-day/)[on it](https://www.engadget.com/2016/01/06/teslasuit-haptic-vr/).
+**Haptic feedback **to allow you to feel things from the virtual environment, like resistance to putting your hard through something or walking into a branch from a tree causing pressure on your chest as you walk past it, there's a few companies [working ](https://www.engadget.com/2017/07/02/bhaptics-tactsuit-vr-haptic-feedback-htc-vive-x-demo-day/)[on it](https://www.engadget.com/2016/01/06/teslasuit-haptic-vr/).

 **Stand alone devices** are on the horizon, like the mid range hardware but with all the hardware bundled into a single stand alone device.
 The [Oculus Go](https://www.oculus.com/go/) is an upcoming example.